-When someone signs up to your list, you may want to send them a friendly welcome email to introduce yourself or say thank you.
-In MailChimp, you can use automation to make sure each new subscriber receives a welcome email.
+When someone signs up for your email marketing, it’s an opportunity to make a great first impression.
+Send them a welcome email to introduce yourself, say thank you, or offer a special promotion.
+In Mailchimp, you can use an automation to make sure each new subscriber receives a welcome email.

-In this article, you'll learn how to create a welcome email campaign.
+In this article, you'll learn how to create an automated welcome email.

 Here are some things to know before you begin this process.

 - The single welcome email is a Classic Automations feature.
 Classic Automations are only available to accounts that have previously created a classic automation.

 - The single welcome email doesn’t accept Google Analytics tracking.